dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 But, for my detractors:

 > If someone asked you to write 10,000 - 30,000 words on the factors,
-> traits, events and conditions required to develop mastery of
+> traits, events and conditions required to master leadership, so that
-> leadership, what would you write?
-If someone asked you to speak for
+> you could build something great, what would you write?
+If someone
-> three hours on the subject, what arguments would you make?
-What
+> asked you to speak for three hours on the subject, what arguments
-> historical allegories would you choose to illustrate your points?
+> would you make?
+What historical allegories would you choose to
-> What would others say in response?
+> illustrate your points?
+What would others say in response?

 While my words are far from eloquent and while I'm far from perfect myself, how long are people going to try to claim that I don't know